About Our Programs

 Certificate of Clearance Information

-- Three Letters of Recommendation from professionals, written within the past 12 months, specific to our program.
-The letters may be written by faculty members with whom you have studied, employers for whom you have worked, or others who are in a position to evaluate your potential for graduate level study.
+- Two Online Recommendation Forms, from professionals, are required.
+The forms may be submitted by faculty members with whom you have studied, employers for whom you have worked, or others who are in a position to evaluate your potential for graduate level study.

 - A typed statement (maximum of 2 pages) indicating your suitability for the Counselor Education Program, your future work as a counselor, and your experience working with youth/adults as related to counseling.